 With a new algorithm, there also comes a new and improved database, one of these new methods for PoS it's called sharding.
 The distributed ledger is shredded and shared amongst the entire network so that the entire network does not need to be involved with transaction validation.
 Sharding essentially speeds up the validation process as only the information that is needed is validated, rather than having to check with the entire network.

 PoW is well-tested and used in many cryptocurrency projects.
 DDoS attacks on a blockchain employing this algorithm are impossible with today’s computing technology.
 However, the high energy cost, increased strain on the environment, associated adverse media coverage, increasing the centralization of mining operations, and low transaction throughput will likely make it unviable in the long run.
-Communities are increasingly concerned about high energy costs of Bitcoin mining, and China is officially banning all such operations.
+Communities are increasingly concerned about the high energy costs of Bitcoin mining, and China is officially banning all such operations.